psychemedia/island-storynotes/three-little-pigs.md

 From vices in hearts, and follies in brains!

 When Pigweeney was humble, Pigweeney was Wise;
-When the Y oung grow presumptuous, how soon they despise
+When the Young grow presumptuous, how soon they despise
 All the Lessons which Prudence and Wisdom have taught;
 Which Age has acquir'd from Experience bought.
 But I'll finish my Moral hereafter,-and now